Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Introduction

 for all $\vb \in (\R^d)^N$.
-Here, $B : (\R^d)^N \times (\R^d)^N \rightarrow \R$ denotes the \textit{variance bilinear form} (see Definition \ref{def:Variance} below), and $\Lbx(\cdot)$ is the time-dependent graph-Laplacian associated to the interaction weights $(\xi_{ij}(\cdot))$ of the system (see \eqref{eq:GraphLaplacian_Def2} below).
+Here, $B : (\R^d)^N \times (\R^d)^N \rightarrow \R$ denotes the \textit{variance bilinear form} (see Definition \ref{def:Variance} below), and $\Lbx(\cdot)$ is the time-dependent graph-Laplacian associated to the interaction weights $(\xi_{ij}(\cdot))$ of the system (see equation \eqref{eq:GraphLaplacian_Def2} below).
 In the context of cooperative dynamics, the persistence condition proposed in \eqref{eq:Intro_PE} has both a deep and simple meaning in terms of interaction topology.
-Indeed, it transcribes the fact that on average on a sliding time window of length $\tau > 0$, the communication graph of the multi-agent system is connected.
-It also imposes a uniform lower-bound $\mu \in (0,1]$ on the so-called \textit{algebraic connectivity} of the time-averaged graph generated by the weights $(\xi_{ij}(\cdot))$ (see Definition \ref{def:AlgebraicConnect} below), which is the first non-zero eigenvalue of the time-averaged graph-Laplacians.
+Indeed, it transcribes the fact that on average on any time window of length $\tau > 0$, the communication graph describing the interactions of the agents is connected.
+It also imposes a uniform lower-bound $\mu \in (0,1]$ on the so-called \textit{algebraic connectivity} of the averaged graph associated to the weights $(\xi_{ij}(\cdot))$ (see Definition \ref{def:AlgebraicConnect} below), which is the first non-zero eigenvalue of the averaged graph-Laplacian.
 In the way we formulate it, the persistence condition \eqref{eq:Intro_PE} further encodes two interesting ideas.
-First, it only requires the system to be persistently excited with respect to the agents which have not reached flocking yet.
-Second, it solely involves the communication weights $(\xi_{ij}(\cdot))$ and not the non-linear kernel $\phi(\cdot)$.
-This is in stark contrast compared to other contributions in the literature where the whole right-hand side of \eqref{eq:Intro_CS} is assumed to be persistent, which boils down to implicitly assuming that the maximal distance between agents is a-priori bounded.
+Firstly, it only requires the system to be persistently exciting with respect to the agents which have not reached flocking yet.
+Secondly, it solely involves the communication weights $(\xi_{ij}(\cdot))$ and not the kernel $\phi(\cdot)$.
+For this reason, our main result Theorem \ref{thm:Flocking} cannot be recovered as a consequence of earlier contributions e.g. from \cite{Blondel2005,Hendrickx2012,Moreau2005}, where the whole graph-Laplacian is assumed to be persistent.
+Incidentally for \eqref{eq:Intro_CS}, this would implicitly boil down to assuming that the maximal distance between agents is a priori bounded.
+While unharmful in the analysis of first-order consensus systems (see the proof of Theorem \ref{thm:Consensus} below), this is highly problematic when studying alignment formation in second-order systems, as the main difficulty to be handled is precisely that the spreading in position of the agents may diverge.